benslaiman-ai/scci-edge-ai-orchestrator/README.md

 * Distributed transformer execution
 * Distributed KV cache synchronization
 * Traditional Mixture of Experts (MoE)
-* A distributed inference framework such as Exo
+* Exo

-The primary focus is orchestration and coordination of specialized services rather than partitioning a single model across devices.
+The focus is orchestration and coordination of specialized services rather than partitioning a single model across devices.

 ---